shadowsocks/shadowsocks-go/README.md

 - For server: this will **force client use OTA**, non-OTA connection will be dropped.
 Otherwise, both OTA and non-OTA clients can connect
 - For client: the `-A` command line option can also enable OTA

+### UDP relay

+Use `-u` command line options when starting server to enable UDP relay.

+Currently only tested with Shadowsocks-Android, if you have encountered any problem, please report.

 ## Command line options

 Command line options can override settings from configuration files.
 Use `-h` option to see all available options.